-Supranationals multi-national are organizations, whereby member states transcend national boundaries or interests to share in the decision making to promote economic development in the member countries.
-Supranational securities allowed by state law are U.S. dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the Internal Bank for Reconstruction and Development, International Finance Corporation, Inter-American or Development Bank.
+Supranationals are multi-national organizations, whereby member states transcend national boundaries or interests to share in the decision making to promote economic development in the member countries.
+Supranational securities allowed by state law are U.S. dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the Internal Bank for Reconstruction and Development, International Finance

+Corporation, or Inter-American Development Bank.